cartacode/mini-dashbaord/README.md

 ### Tasks To Do

+1. Add back in explanation for render() function
 1. In test deployment on AWS host, cannot reload non-home pages
 1. In API, api.boldchat.com is hard-coded, yikes !
 1. Understand inheritance vs specificity.
 Inherited property (color) is getting overridden by \* universal selector